This Week at St. Luke’s

 Links to our livestreamed services are available on our website’s Livestream page (links are posted within 6 hours of the service), or may be viewed on our Facebook Page or YouTube Channel.

-Click here to download the Leaflet for the Second Sunday after Pentecost
+Click here to download the Leaflet for the Seventh Sunday after Pentecost

-Click here to watch last Sunday’s sermon for Trinity Sunday
+Click here to watch last Sunday’s sermon for the Fifth Sunday after Pentecost

 Announcements and Events: